Feedback

 Your responses will be kept confidential.
 To protect your privacy, please do not enter your account or personal information.

-Phase 2 access to the myUPP Member Portal: Run pension estimates and view your membership information and work history.
+Access to the myUPP Pension Estimate Calculator: Run pension estimates and view your membership information and work history on the muUPP Member Portal.

 On January 1, 2025, University Pension Plan (UPP) became the administrator and service provider for your Trent Staff Plan.
 This means you will receive pension-related service and support directly from UPP’s Member Services team instead of Trent, as you currently do.